 Human Health Risk Assessment Note 8 – Recommendations for Evaluating Polychlorinated Biphenyls (PCBs) at Contaminated Sites in California

-This HHRA Note was developed, in part with funding from the DTSC State Response Program (SRP) grant, to be a resource for use by DTSC staff as well as external stakeholders to address key technical issues related to evaluation of exposures and health risks, including regulatory framework, conceptual site model, sample collection and analysis, data evaluation, and human health risk assessment at sites contaminated by leaks or releases of PCBs.
+This HHRA Note (updated in June 2020; see “WHAT’S NEW” section) was developed, in part with funding from the DTSC State Response Program (SRP) grant, to be a resource for use by DTSC staff as well as external stakeholders to address key technical issues related to evaluation of exposures and health risks, including regulatory framework, conceptual site model, sample collection and analysis, data evaluation, and human health risk assessment at sites contaminated by leaks or releases of PCBs.
 The contents of this Note are not regulatory requirements, and do not address site-specific considerations for these topics.
 It also does not discuss other site characterization and risk management issues such as remediation methods and risk communication.
 Moreover, the USEPA should be consulted on management and cleanup of products manufactured with PCBs (e.g., transformer oil, fluorescent light ballasts, and caulking) and PCB-contaminated floors/walls that are regulated under the federal Toxic Substances Control Act (TSCA).

 Human Health Risk Assessment Note 10 – Toxicity Criteria